Can I vend today's bottles in my Vendo 44?

 - Replace the whole bottle stack.
 This is most the costly option.
 Funtronics sells them here

 - Add shims to the side wall of the columns.
-Usually 1/4 plexiglass, and double sided tape on the side walls will make up the smaller diameter modern bottle size.
+Using 1/8″ plexiglass, and double sided tape on the side walls will make up the smaller diameter modern bottle size.
 Article here.
-We also have a similar custom solution that we offer our customers.
+Even with the shims, you can only stack about 4-6 bottles per side before they are start to tilt forward.

 - Convert the vending from bottles to cans.
-We find this to be a good solution, if you dont want the orginal purist experience of the bottle.
+We find this to be the best solution, if you dont want the orginal experience of the bottle.
 Cans are less expensive and come in more varieties.
 The issues with the glass bottles are eliminated.
 We offer this conversion to our customers as an upgrade when they do a restoration.